 They drive digital transformation by introducing initiatives and platforms, engaging others to maximize adoption, and governing the actual results against expected results.
 This is not to say that they are rigid or inflexible, as no technological advancement is possible without creativity and innovation (more on that later).
 What this means is that they don’t take a backseat just because they took a few digital initiatives and think that will be enough.
 They actively monitor and inculcate these practices to reach and exceed business expectations.

 We talked about creativity and innovation above.
 Transformations and revolutions don’t take place under the confines of existing industry practices and benchmarks.
-Digital leaders that did not wait for a pandemic to bring about a technological revolution in their company are reaping maximum benefits among a startling number of laggards.
+And those who did not wait for a pandemic to bring about a technological revolution in their company are reaping maximum benefits among a startling number of laggards.
 It’s not enough to follow the best practices and emulate what’s already been done.
-True leaders don’t settle for the present, they gear up for the future.
+True leaders don’t settle for the present; they gear up for the future.

-Digital leaders constantly identify gaps in their industries, and then set out to bridge them through the latest technological innovations.
-They don’t go by the book, instead, they become a pioneer for others to follow.
+Leaders constantly identify gaps in their industries and then set out to bridge them through the latest technological innovations.
+They don’t go by the book; instead, they become a pioneer for others to follow.